-

 Child custody laws are based on Islamic law.

-If you have a job in Qatar, may require an exit permit from your employer to leave the country.
+If you have a job in Qatar, you may require an exit permit from your employer to leave the country.

 More information: